 6.1 We may share your details with carefully selected third parties.
-These may include service providers, support services and organisations that help us to market our services and third parties instructed to enable us to fulfil our contractual obligations to you and/or our clients in the course of business.
+These may include service providers, support services, joint event hosts and organisations that help us to market our services and third parties instructed to enable us to fulfil our contractual obligations to you and/or our clients in the course of business.

 6.2 If we share your information with third parties they will process your information as either a data controller or as our data processor and this will depend on the purposes of our sharing your personal data.
 We will only share your personal data in compliance with Data Protection Legislation.